nvimpel/chipwhisperer/docs/source/colophon.md

 ### Formatting
-* markdown blockquoted headings `>#` (which rendered well on our https://rtfm.newae.com site) do not render nicely here; omit the blockquote
+* markdown blockquoted headings `>#` (which rendered well on our https://rtfm.newae.com site) do not render nicely here and prevent that section from being included in the table of contents; omit the blockquote
 * in "pure" Sphinx, extra whitespace at the start of a line renders well (there was lots of this in pre-Jupyter Book versions of this site), but